 Implementation (follow-up) activities should be completed for all sustained training as well as shorter training sessions that have a direct impact on student performance.
-Sustained training is defined as training thatis usually exceeds 10 hours in length, and data driven in nature.
-Prior to each sustained-Inservice activity, the consultant should plan an implementation activity designed to ensure that participants apply the skills and knowledge gained in training to impact student performance.
-Shorter training sessions that impact student performance will also require an implementation project.
+Sustained training is defined as training that usually exceeds 10 hours in length, and data driven in nature.
+Prior to each Inservice activity, the consultant should plan an implementation activity designed to ensure that participants apply the skills and knowledge gained in training to impact student performance.